aehmttw/Tanks/README.md

 Left click to place<br>
 Right click on an object to destroy it<br>
 Right click on nothing to rotate the object you are placing<br>
-Press up and down arrow keys or scroll to cycle enemy main.java.tanks<br>
+Press up and down arrow keys or scroll to cycle enemy tanks<br>
 Press left and right arrow keys to cycle enemy tank, obstacle, player tank<br>
+Press space to access the object menu<br>
+Press escape to change level settings<br>
+Press enter to play your level<br>

 The following are three screenshots of the game in action.
 The user controls the azure blue tank using the mouse or keyboard.